coolsoft-ita/autopintab/README.md

 ## Changelog

+### v.1.3.5 - 2025-05-20

+- Fixed issue causing pattern delete to not be immediately active
+- Fixed delete button color with light theme

 ### v.1.3.4 - 2025-02-25

 - Wrong host added as pattern when opening context menu on an inactive tab (the active tab host is used instead)